Superregnum: Eukaryota

 Türkçe: Nilgiri sansarı

-The Nilgiri marten (Martes gwatkinsii) is the only species of marten found in southern India.
-It occurs in the hills of the Nilgiris and parts of the Western Ghats.
+The Nilgiri marten (Martes gwatkinsii) is the only marten species native to southern India.
+It lives in the hills of the Nilgiris and parts of the Western Ghats.
+With only around a thousand members left it is listed as Vulnerable on the IUCN Red List.[1]

 References